Abolitionism: Overview

+Development

 The last known form of enforced servitude of adults (villeinage) had disappeared in England by the beginning of the 17th century.
 In 1569 a court considered the case of Cartwright, who had bought a slave from Russia.
 The court ruled English law could not recognize slavery, as it was never established officially.
-This ruling was overshadowed by later developments; It was upheld in 1700 by the Lord Chief Justice John Holt when he ruled that a slave became free as soon as he arrived in England.
+This ruling was overshadowed by later developments; it was upheld in 1700 by the Lord Chief Justice John Holt when he ruled that a slave became free as soon as he arrived in England.
 During the English Civil Wars of the mid-seventeenth century, sectarian radicals challenged slavery and other threats to personal freedom.
 Their ideas influenced many antislavery thinkers in the eighteenth century.

 In addition to English colonists importing slaves to the North American colonies, by the 18th century, traders began to import slaves from Africa, India and East Asia (where they were trading) to London and Edinburgh to work as personal servants.
 Men who migrated to the North American colonies often took their East Indian slaves or servants with them, as East Indians have been documented in colonial records.

 Some of the first freedom suits, court cases in the British Isles to challenge the legality of slavery, took place in Scotland in 1755 and 1769.
 The cases were Montgomery v.
 Sheddan (1755) and Spens v.
 Dalrymple (1769).
 Each of the slaves had been baptized in Scotland and challenged the legality of slavery.
 They set the precedent of legal procedure in British courts that would later lead to successful outcomes for the plaintiffs.
 In these cases, deaths of the plaintiff and defendant, respectively, brought an end before court decisions.

 African slaves were not bought or sold in London but were brought by masters from other areas.
 Together with people from other nations, especially non-Christian, Africans were considered foreigners, not able to be English subjects.
 At the time, England had no naturalization procedure.
 The African slaves' legal status was unclear until 1772 and Somersett's Case, when the fugitive slave James Somersett forced a decision by the courts.
 Somersett had escaped, and his master, Charles Steuart, had him captured and imprisoned on board a ship, intending to ship him to Jamaica to be resold into slavery.
 While in London, Somersett had been baptized; three godparents issued a writ of habeas corpus.
-As a result, Lord Mansfield, Chief Justice of the Court of the King's Bench, had to judge whether Somersett's abduction was lawful or not under English Common Law.
+As a result, Lord Mansfield, Chief Justice of the Court of the King's Bench, had to judge whether Somersett's abduction was lawful or not under English common law.
 No legislation had ever been passed to establish slavery in England.
 The case received national attention, and five advocates supported the action on behalf of Somersett.

-In his judgement of 22 June 1772, Mansfield declared:
+In his judgment of 22 June 1772, Mansfield declared: